Ginseng For Skin: Benefits, Ways To Use, And Side Effects

 1. May Help Balance Oil Production

-Ginseng may act as a shield against various environmental pollutants like dirt, grime, etc. Pollutants may get easily absorbed into the skin, accumulate in pores, and stimulate the production of melanocytes.
+Ginseng may act as a shield against various environmental pollutants like dirt, grime, etc. Pollutants may get easily absorbed into the skin, accumulate in pores, and stimulate the production of melanocytesi XA type of cell that contains the melanin pigment and is found in the deeper layers of the skin and eyes. .
 These may eventually lead to brown spots.
 Skin care products containing ginseng may help balance oil production in the skin.
 Some research suggests that ginseng may also have anti-acne properties, thanks to its anti-microbial properties (1).